makeralchemy/stop-action-movie-maker/README.md

 ***stop-action-player.py*** uses the files created by *stop-action-recorder.py* to play back the movie.
 The movie will be played until the <kbd>ESC</kbd> key is pressed.
 The time between frames can be specified on the command line; the default is 0.1 seconds.

-When the movie is played, the frame numbers are displayed in the upper left corner of the screen.
-The display of the frame numbers can be suppressed using the *-s* or *--suspressframetext* options on the command line.
-The frame numbers can be toggled on and off by pressing the <kbd>f</kbd> key while the movie is playing.
+When the movie is played, the frame numbers and frames per second (fps) are displayed in the upper left corner of the screen.
+The display of the frame numbers and fps  can be suppressed using the *-s* or *--suspressframetext* options on the command line.
+The frame numbers and fps can be toggled on and off by pressing the <kbd>f</kbd> key while the movie is playing.

 ***mpeg-maker.py*** uses the files created by *stop-action-recorder.py* to create a .mp4 video.